Goizueta Through the Decades

 Two decades after the school awarded degrees in business administration, the school accepted its first female student in 1954.
 In the same year, the MBA program commenced, with 19 registered students.
 By the end of the decade the school awarded 19 master's and 38 bachelor's degrees.

-In 1961, the evening MBA program was introduced.
-At the same time, the school was achieving greater validation for its programs.
-When the American Association of Collegiate Schools of Business began accrediting master’s programs, Emory’s program was one of the first to be approved.
+In 1961, the school was achieving greater validation for its programs.
+When the American Association of Collegiate Schools of Business began accrediting master's programs, Emory's program was one of the first to be approved.
 Four years later, Emory appeared on the list of the top American colleges and universities producing U.S. executives.
 This newfound acclaim accompanied new programs, such as the concentration within the MBA program for professional accounting.
 The school also hosted the Business Games – computer games whose format mimicked war games developed by the Rand Corporation.

 The 1970s witnessed increased innovation and growth.
 In 1977, the school dedicated a $2 million addition and renovation of the Rich Memorial building, incorporating two important features – the Management Center and the Computer Center, which boasted a 32K minicomputer, two microprocessors, and direct links to the main Emory University system.
 To enrich its program offerings, the Executive MBA program was created in 1979.
 Also at this time, the school created a plan to allow students to complete both the MBA and juris doctor degree within four years.

-Rankings of the school’s programs highlight the results of thoughtful and steady expansion.
-In 1986, the Gourman Report ranked the Emory graduate business program 26 th in the country.
+Rankings of the school's programs highlight the results of thoughtful and steady expansion.
+The One-Year MBA Program began in 1983.
+In 1986, the Gourman Report ranked the Emory graduate business program 26th in the country.
 Similarly, the Executive MBA program was ranked in the top 15 in a Business Week survey.

+The Evening MBA Program was launched in 1992.
 In 1994, the school was renamed for Roberto C. Goizueta, a much-admired and successful business leader.
-During Goizueta’s tenure at the Coca-Cola Company, as CEO, the company experienced historic growth and amassed tremendous wealth.
-However, more than providing a namesake for the school, Roberto C. Goizueta placed his philosophical stamp on the school’s academic and financial development.
-Goizueta proclaimed, “Business schools today cannot just reflect business the way it is.
-They must teach business the way it will be.”
-A$20 million gift from the Goizueta Family Foundation and another $20 million from the Robert W. Woodruff Foundation in honor of the Roberto C. Goizueta ensured years of financial security for the school.
+During Goizueta's tenure at the Coca-Cola Company, as CEO, the company experienced historic growth and amassed tremendous wealth.
+However, more than providing a namesake for the school, Roberto C. Goizueta placed his philosophical stamp on the school's academic and financial development.
+Goizueta proclaimed, "Business schools today cannot just reflect business the way it is.
+They must teach business the way it will be."
+A $20 million gift from the Goizueta Family Foundation and another $20 million from the Robert W. Woodruff Foundation in honor of the Roberto C. Goizueta ensured years of financial security for the school.

 The millennium brought about a new PhD program in business administration and a new program in Real Estate.
 Goizueta Business School installed its current dean, Professor Larry Benveniste, in 2005 and under his guidance, navigates a new era in the school's history.